thefrontside/freejack/README.md

 ### Principles

-1. Data is pushed, never pulled.
+1. Data is pushed, never pulled unless it is to either re-push elswhere or to consume for rendering.
 2. view = f(event) e.g. view is the terminus of a data stream.
 3. clear route hierachy for mapping urls to application state